Christian-ALLEGRE/WSJTXHelper/README.md

    So, during my calls, I want to set Power to 80W, and to prevent antenna damage, i want to transmit only one frame by minutes instead of two.

-To do this, i was constantly disabling transmission two seconds before the end of trame, wait 45 seconds, before Enabling TX again for 13 seconds.
+To do this, i was constantly disabling transmission two seconds before the end of frame, wait 45 seconds, before Enabling TX again for 13 seconds.
 This was very anoying....

 So, I wrote this program to do this automatically.